 - Curbside and mail-order services are available for Pharmacy.

 - Community Health Navigators are available to assist with resources like Telehealth appointments, food, unemployment resources and more.
 For more information, call (504) 207-3060 and ask to speak with one of our Navigators.

 What is 2019 novel coronavirus?The 2019 novel coronavirus, or 2019-nCoV, is a new virus that causes respiratory illness in people and can spread from person to person.
 This virus was first identified during an investigation into an outbreak in Wuhan, China.
 On January 30, 2020, the World Health Organization declared the novel coronavirus a global health emergency.
 The same day, the Centers for Disease Control and Prevention confirmed the first human-to-human transmission in the United States.

 Have there been cases of COVID-19 in the U.S.?Yes.
 The first case of COVID-19 in the United States was reported on January 21, 2020.
-The current count of cases of COVID-19 in the United States is available on CDC’s webpage at https://www.cdc.gov/coronavirus/2019-ncov/cases-in-us.html
+As of May 4, 2020, the United States surpassed 1 million total cases.
+The current case count, as well as the count of deaths related to this pandemic, is available on the CDC’s webpage at https://www.cdc.gov/coronavirus/2019-ncov/cases-in-us.html

 - Shortness of breath

 - Difficulty breathing

 - Sore throat